-The Schemes are exposed to price risk from equities, units in listed and unlisted managed investment schemes and derivative securities.
-This arises from investments held by the Underlying Schemes for the Schemes for which prices in the future are uncertain.
+The Schemes are exposed to price risk from listed equity securities and listed units in managed investment schemes.
+This arises from investments held by the Schemes for which prices in the future are uncertain.
 These investments are classified on the statements of financial position as at fair value through profit or loss.